 - Real experience lesson planning

 - Supervised training creating original materials

-- Collaborative lesson planning following a national curriculum that is based on European standards.
+- Collaborative lesson planning following a curriculum that is based on European standards.

 - Authentic teaching hours with REAL students!

 No. Our directors and interns, who act as volunteer supervisors, are all required to hold an upper intermediate-level of Spanish.
 We have designed our programs specifically to help volunteers increase their Spanish language abilities while on the program.

 *To qualify for the Program Scholarship you must hold an upper intermediate-level of Spanish.

 Of course!
 Some of our groups come back every year and so far have included non-profits, Universities and church groups.
 Please contact a Program Advisor for more information and to customize a package.